veelenga/veelenga.github.io/_posts/2020-09-16-tracking-paper-trail-versions.markdown

 Let's say, we would like to efficiently track **a group of model versions** using [PaperTrail](https://github.com/paper-trail-gem/paper_trail) which were created during a specific POST/PATCH request.
-This can be useful when app has some heavy endpoint which doesn't just create/update a single record in a database, but **performs a bunch of save operations** on different kind of models.
+This can be useful when the app has some heavy endpoint which doesn't just create/update a single record in a database, but **performs a batch of save operations** on different kinds of models.

 ## Tracking save requests

 At first, we would like to have a mechanism to track save requests in the app.
-To solve that, we can just create a `SaveRequest` model with a few extra columns for debugging purpose.
+To solve that, we can just create a `SaveRequest` model with a few extra columns for debugging purposes.

 A Rails migration could look like this: